DataDog/documentation/content/en/sensitive_data_scanner/_index.md

 A scanning rule determines what sensitive information to match within the data defined by a scanning group.
 You can add **up to 20** predefined scanning rules from Datadog's Scanning Rule Library.
 The Datadog Agent scans your data in your local environment during log collection, before logs are sent to the Datadog platform.

-For Terraform, see the [Datadog Sensitive Data Scanner rule][2] resource.

-To add scanning rules, perform the following steps.

 <div class="alert alert-warning"><strong>Note</strong>: Sensitive Data Scanner in the Agent supports only predefined scanning rules from Datadog's Scanning Rule Library.
 The total number of scanning rules is limited to 20.</div>

+To add scanning rules, perform the following steps:

 1. Navigate to the [Sensitive Data Scanner in the Agent][1] configuration page.
 1. Click **Add Scanning Rule**.
 Alternatively, click the **Add** dropdown menu on the top right corner of the page and select **Add Scanning Rule**.